itkq/banacle/README.md

 # Banacle: Create or delete DENY NACL ingress entries on AWS VPC as ChatOps (Slack Slash Command)

+**NOTE: The maximum number of NACL entries associated with a NACL is 20.
+You might reach this limitation if you receive attacks like DoS frequently.
+Please consider another way such as AWS WAF in that case.**

 ## Installation

 Add this line to your application's Gemfile: